voschezang/coding-handbook/collaboration/emotions.md

 Avoidance may result in either a less vibrant (numb) life, or in eruptions of emotions at a later point in time.
 Note that in case of eruptions of emotions, the emotions themselves are merely signals of an underlying problem.

+Experiencing negative emotions is unpleasant, but it can avoid future problems.